Skip to content

 Results

-• 350 local authorities from Just Transition regions participated in different fora, gained know-how on EU-funded energy transition projects, exchanged best practices, and were empowered to implement sustainable solutions and avoid inefficient approaches.
-Particularly effective was the publication of an EU funds guidebook, whose translation into seven national languages (Bulgarian, Czech, Estonian, Hungarian, Latvian, Polish and Slovak), significantly increased its reach and effectiveness.
+• Cross-border transfer of know-how: 350 local authorities from just transition regions acquired know-how on EU-funded energy transition projects through various project forums, shared best practices and were empowered to implement sustainable solutions and avoid inefficient approaches.
+The publication of a guide to EU funding was particularly effective, achieving a very high reach and impact with translations into seven languages (Bulgarian, Czech, Estonian, Hungarian, Latvian, Polish and Slovak).

 More about this project